thomasfaddegon/beat-trends/README.md

 Add invisible wider path
 Another approach is to add an invisible, wider version of the line behind the visible one, serving as the target for hover interactions.
 This invisible line can have a much wider stroke-width but be fully transparent or match the background, making it easier to hover over without visually altering the graph.

+Struggled with dots and getting the line hover effects to work. when going from circle to line or line to circle, the mouse off event from one would cancel out the mouseover from the other.
+Basically couldn't get the line hover to work when hovering over the cirlce.